-The best way to minimize contact with the court clerk is to mail in documents whenever possible, including the initial divorce documents to start your case.
-In many counties, as long as you have the exact filing fee in an acceptable payment method and a large enough self-addressed stamped envelope to accommodate the return of your copies to you, you can file for divorce by mail.
-Information on where to mail documents and the exact filing fee for divorce are almost always available on the court clerk's website.
+The best way to minimize contact with the court clerk is to or file by mail or e-file.
+As long as you have the exact filing fee in an acceptable payment method and a large enough self-addressed stamped envelope to accommodate the return of your copies to you, you can file for divorce by mail.

 It's important to minimize opportunities for court clerk personnel to deliver blows to your confidence.
-For example, it isn't entirely uncommon for them to tell pro se filers that they aren't allowed to file for divorce without an attorney if they have minor children of the marriage or if they're using online divorce papers.
+While it happens less now than when DivorceWriter started in 2005, some clerks tell pro se filers that they aren't allowed to file for divorce without an attorney if they have minor children of the marriage or if they're using online divorce papers.
 However, when DivorceWriter contacts the very same clerk's office, we hear something different.
 That's because we know how to ask the right questions the right way.

 There are only a handful of basic procedural questions that you should ever ask the court clerk including:

 Never ask if you can file for divorce without an attorney.
-That's your right and it remains your right even if you and your spouse have minor children together and even if you use paperwork that you prepared yourself from an online source like DivorceWriter instead of an attorney.
-Also, don't discuss the source of your paperwork with the court clerk.
-All they need to know is that you prepared it yourself, that you believe it is legally sufficient and that you want to file it so that you can get it in front of the judge.
+That's your right and it remains your right even if you and your spouse have minor children together and even if you use paperwork that you prepared yourself without the assistance of an attorney.

 If your court clerk makes his or her e-mail address available online, e-mail your question rather than calling or going in.
 Of course, the same rules apply with e-mail as with in person or telephone contact--only ask basic procedural questions.
-Never include a detailed explanation of your circumstances as that will surely be viewed as you asking the court clerk to apply the law to your situation, which is the very definition of giving legal advice.
+Never include a detailed explanation of your circumstances as that will surely be viewed as you asking the court clerk to apply the law to your situation, which is a form of legal advice.

-As a pro se litigant, you want the court clerk to respect your right to self-representation, but that's part and parcel of being able to convey that you appreciate the seriousness of what you're undertaking.
-Being emotional or acting like you're overwhelmed highlights your lack of confidence with the process as does asking questions that call for legal advice.
+As a pro se litigant, you want the court to respect your right to represent yourself in your divorce case.
+Being emotional or acting like you're overwhelmed highlights your lack of confidence in your ability to navigate the divorce process without a lawyer.
 Divorce is often a very emotional time, but no matter what happens, don't ever become rude or emotional with court clerk staff.
 Appearing professional and confident, even if you don't feel like you're either, is one of the best ways to avoid problems at the court clerk's office.

-Keep an orderly file or folder with a copy of each of the documents you have filed as well as the original and all copies of documents you have yet to file.
-Know which documents you have already filed, and know when it is time to file additional documents.
+Whether you have hard copies from filing in person or by mail, or electronic copies from e-filing, keep a file with a copy of each of the documents you have filed, and know when it is time to file additional documents.
 If you aren't usually an organized person, become one--at least when it comes to your divorce case.
 Not all attorneys are well-organized, but generally, they have support staff who are.
 You'll have to be that person for yourself.